GJarentchuk/AlbatrozFEM/README.md

 # AlbatrozFEM
-Albatroz FEM, know also as Albatroz Parametric v2.0
+Albatroz FEM, also known as Albatroz Parametric v2.0.

+# Table of contents

 **NEED TO SETUP GNU LICENCES**